MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rbac.md

 Configure a managed identity for outbound connections:

-- Assign a system-assigned or user-assigned managed identity to your search service.
+- [Configure a system-assigned or user-assigned managed identity](search-howto-managed-identities-data-sources.md) for your search service.
-- Use role assignments to authorize access to other Azure resources.
+- [Use role assignments](keyless-connections.md) to authorize access to other Azure resources.

 Network access configuration:

-- Set up inbound rules to accept or reject requests to Azure AI Search based on IP address.
+- [Set inbound rules](service-configure-firewall.md) to accept or reject requests to Azure AI Search based on IP address.